ALLEX Teacher Training Institute

 Schedule

-Online: Synchronous (live) classes held June 6-28, 2025 Friday and Saturday (U.S. Eastern Time) for 3 hours each evening in small group format.
-Prior to each synchronous session, students must complete 10 hours of asynchronous classwork, including viewing of pre-recorded lectures and teaching demonstrations.
+Online: Synchronous (live) sessions held on Friday and Saturday evenings in June.
+Three hours per evening in small groups.
+Students must complete Ten hours of asynchronous coursework — including pre-recorded lectures and teaching demonstrations — prior to each live session.

 IMG_7234.JPG